 The pent-up wanderlust of millions of people will come flooding through with it, causing a surge in demand.

 If you are currently targeting international clientele can you change your marketing & channel strategies to connect your product with domestic audiences?
+This is where channel managers will help to target those markets or maybe a multi lingual website.

 I wish you all the best through these turbulent times and I hope that by implementing the tips above you will have the best opportunity moving forward.